kiri-vadivelu/project-david/src/blog/article-1.md

 ---
-title: Registration of Corey David for Scarborough Southwest, ward 20
+title: Registration of Corey David for Scarborough Southwest, Ward 20
-description: Socialist candidate in Scarborough Southwest, ward 20 by-election registered at Toronto City Hall on Wednesday, Sept.
+description: Socialist candidate in by-election registered at Toronto City Hall on Wednesday, Sept.
 20
 ---

 <img